kismetwireless/kismet-web-docs/content/en/docs/readme/kismetdb/kismetdb_statistics.md

 {{</argumentshort>}}

 {{<argumentshort s skip-clean>}}
-By default, `kismetdb_strip_packets` runs a SQL Vacuum command to optimize the database and clean up any journal files.
+By default, `kismetdb_statistics` runs a SQL Vacuum command to optimize the database and clean up any journal files.
 Skipping this process will save time on larger captures.
 {{</argumentshort>}}

 {{<argument json>}}